Thibault-be/BeCode-Java-CogipRestApi/cogip-rest-api/ReadMe.md

-# The COGIP Microservice Architecture Challenge
+# The COGIP Microservice Architecture Challenge - REST API

 This challenge encompasses weeks 6 to 10 from the BeCode Java track training.
 The idea is to create a REST API and non-interactive CLI for an imaginary company named Cogip.